charvolant/de-calixtinus/doc/BUILD.md

 The files in the `static` subdirectory can be served directly, without generation.
-If you change the CSS or other templated static files, run `generate-static-exe -c CONFIG` to generate the appropriate CSS files.
+If you change the CSS or other templated static files, run `generate-static-exe -c CONFIG --css` to generate the appropriate CSS files.

 ## Docker Image